-(b) It is a prohibited practice for covered entities providing public or private transportation subject to section 504 of the Rehabilitation Act of 1973, as amended, and/or the Americans with Disabilities Act of 1990, as amended, to fail to adhere to the nondiscrimination and accessibility requirements of those Acts and those set forth in the U.S. Department of Transportation (DOT) implementing regulations at 49 CFR Parts 27, 37, 38, and 39, as those Parts existed in the 10/1/2018 revision, which are hereby incorporated by reference.
+(b) It is a prohibited practice for covered entities providing public or private transportation subject to section 504 of the Rehabilitation Act of 1973, as amended, and/or the Americans with Disabilities Act of 1990, as amended, to fail to adhere to the nondiscrimination and accessibility requirements of those Acts; those set forth in the U.S. Department of Justice (DOJ) implementing regulations at 28 CFR Parts 35 and 36, and those set forth in the U.S. Department of Transportation (DOT) implementing regulations at 49 CFR Parts 27, 37, 38, and 39, as those Parts existed in the 10/1/2018 revision, which are hereby incorporated by reference.
 This includes compliance with DOT requirements governing rail, bus, fixed-route, demand-responsive and paratransit services, including requirements relating to program access, new construction, alterations and vehicles.
 If California laws prescribe stronger protections for the benefit of people with disabilities, the stronger protections shall apply.